huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    **Warning:** This function writes directly to the tileset.
 There is no undo for this.
 Porymap will not limit the value of existing attributes to their usual range.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param number attributes: the raw attributes value
+   :param attributes: the raw attributes value
+   :type attributes: number

 .. js:function:: map.getMetatileTile(metatileId, tileIndex)

    Gets the tile at the specified index of the metatile.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param number tileIndex: index of the tile to get
+   :param tileIndex: index of the tile to get
+   :type tileIndex: number
+   :returns: the tile
-   :returns {tileId, xflip, yflip, palette}: the tile
+   :rtype: object (``{tileId, xflip, yflip, palette}``)

 .. js:function:: map.getMetatileTiles(metatileId, tileStart = 0, tileEnd = -1)

    Gets the tiles in the specified range of the metatile.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param number tileStart: index of the first tile to get.
+   :param tileStart: index of the first tile to get.
 Defaults to ``0`` (the first tile)
+   :type tileStart: number
-   :param number tileEnd: index of the last tile to get.
+   :param tileEnd: index of the last tile to get.
 Defaults to ``-1`` (the last tile)
+   :type tileEnd: number
-   :returns array: array of tiles in the specified range.
+   :returns: array of tiles in the specified range.
 Each tile is an object of the form ``{tileId, xflip, yflip, palette}``
+   :rtype: array

 .. js:function:: map.setMetatileTile(metatileId, tileIndex, tileId, xflip, yflip, palette, forceRedraw = true)